Tony Foresta

 Anthony Russell Foresta (born May 20, 1976) is an American vocalist who is the lead singer of crossover thrash bands Municipal Waste, Iron Reagan and (since 2022) the supergroup Heaven's Gate which he helped co-found with Cannibal Corpse drummer Paul Mazurkiewicz.
 In 2024, Foresta joined as the new lead vocalist of hardcore punk band Rich Kids on LSD.

 Foresta founded Municipal Waste in 2001 with Ryan Waste, Andy Harris, and Brendan Trache.
 In 2012, Foresta, along with Municipal Waste bandmate Phil Hall, Ryan Parrish, and Paul Burnette formed Iron Reagan.

+Early life

+Anthony Foresta was raised in St Petersburg, Florida.
+Growing up near the water Foresta became an avid surfer and skimboarder from an early age age.
+While in high school Foresta was on the wrestling team and diving team, he also briefly studied to become an actor.
+Growing up he liked bands such as the Beastie Boys, Wu-Tang Clan, Minor Threat and Sonic Youth.

+Following high school Foresta moved to Virginia, where he worked as a projectionist.
+During the mid 1990s Foresta joined his first band called James River Scratch.
+A group that he described as "trying to be Richmond’s version of Gang Green.
+They released a 7-inch on Beer City Records and a couple Richmond comps.